Ice Maidens

 Outside, it snowed gently.
 The large flakes clung like feathers where they touched.
 Someone bumped into me and muttered an apology as I stepped off.
 The figure brushed past me, hurrying toward the diner entrance.
 The sidewalks were almost deserted.
 Bent figures moved through thin fog, only to vanish as silently as they appeared.

 With a stiff hand, I pushed open the diner door and walked in.
-The air was hot and heavy, a mixture of body odors, smoke and the acid reek of thin beer.
+The air felt hot and heavy, a mixture of body odors, smoke and the acid reek of thin beer.
 As I stood there, a small black cat rubbed itself against my leg, looked at me and purred.
 I grimaced and pushed it away.
 I have always been wary of cats.
 Suddenly, I felt alone and lost, wondering where the years had taken me.
 As I tried to find a familiar face, a finger jabbed my shoulder.

-“You getting in or just admiring the scenery?” a strong rasping voice demanded behind me.
+“You getting in or admiring the scenery?” a strong rasping voice demanded behind me.

 I turned slowly, stepped aside and grinned at him.
 “Sorry, bud.
 Wool gathering.”